kristenvaccaro/human-ai/assignments.md

 #### Homework #1
 Due Week 1 Friday 5PM

 You will explore and analyze two datasets related to intern hiring.
 You will design a visualization to help others understand potential bias in the data.
-Will be released Friday September 23.

 [Materials](https://github.com/kristenvaccaro/CSE190-HW1)